B0-B/DirtyMike/README.md

 ## Features
 - ✅ Nasty installations automated
 - ✅ Dirty packages are removed no trash legacies
-- ✅ Super quick deploy command that can trigger any arbitrary amount of servers to <strong>mine</strong>
+- ✅ Fast deploy commands that can trigger any arbitrary amount of servers to <strong>mine</strong>
 - ✅ Mining yields are transferred <strong>directly to provided wallet</strong> (min.
 0.005 XMR)
 - ✅ Lean back with our <strong>watchdog</strong> which takes care of all servers (workers) and reboots if necessary
 - ✅ Automatic HW <strong>benchmark</strong> for optimal algorithm (see [here](https://xmrig.com/docs/algorithms))